-Need Accommodations Law To Hold Gains, Mayor Says
+STATEMENT

+by

+IVAN ALLEN, JR.

+MAYOR OF ATLANTA, GA.

+BEFORE

+COMMITTEE ON COMMERCE

+REGARDING

+S. 1732

+BILL TO ELIMINATE DISCRIMINATION IN PUBLIC

+ACCOMMODATIONS AFFECTING

+INTERSTATE COMMERCE

+July 26, 1963

+Mr. Chairman and Members of the Senate Commerce Committee:

+I am honored to appear before your Committee.

+At the beginning I would like to make it clear that I feel qualified to speak on the subject under discussion which is the elimination of racial discrimination, on what I have learned from personal experience and observation in my home city of Atlanta, Georgia.
 As perceptive men of wide experience I feel confident that you will agree with me that this is as serious a basic problem in the North, East and West as it is in the South.

 It must be defined as an all-American problem, which requires an all-American solution based on local thought, local action and local cooperation.

 The 500,000 people who live within our city limits consist of 300,000 white citizens and slightly more than 200,000 Negro citizens.

-That makes the population of Atlanta 60 per cent white, 40 per cent Negro.
-That 60-40 percentage emphasizes how essential it is for the people of Atlanta, on their local level, to solve the problem of racial discrimination in order to make Atlanta a better place in which to live.
+That makes the population of Atlanta 60 percent white, 40 percent Negro.

+That 60 - 40 percentage emphasizes how essential it is for the people of Atlanta, on their local level, to solve the problem of racial discrimination in order to make Atlanta a better place in which to live.

-Constitution of the United States
+Elimination of racial discrimination is no far off philosophical theory to the more than one million people who live in and around Atlanta.

+The problem is part and parcel of our daily lives.
+Its solution must be studied and worked out on our homefront.

-As the mayor of the South-east's largest city, I can say to you out of first-hand experi-ence and first-hand knowledge that nowhere does the problem eliminating discrimination between the races strike so closely home as it does to the public official.
+As the mayor of the Southeast's largest city, I can say to you out of first hand experience and first hand knowledge that nowhere does the problem of eliminating discrimination between the races strike so closely home as it does to the local elected public official.
 He is the man who cannot pass the buck.

-From this viewpoint, I speak of the problem as having been brought into sharp focus by decisions of the Supreme Court of the United States and then generally ignored by the presidents and congresses of the United States.
-Like a foundling baby, this awesome problem has been left on the doorsteps of local governments throughout the na-
+From this viewpoint, I speak of the problem as having been brought into sharp focus by decisions of the Supreme Court of the United States and then generally ignored by the Presidents and Congresses of the United States.
+Like a foundling baby, this awesome problem has been left on the doorsteps of local governments throughout the nation.